Lili Reinhart Says Boyfriend Cole Sprouse Makes Her ‘Very Happy’ In Sweet Valentine’s Day Post

 “Lili was a tough egg to crack.
 She’s very shy at first and reserved.
 I think it was about halfway into the first season she started letting people in truly.”

-It’s nice to see how far the pair has come so far and it will be interesting to see what the future holds for these adorable, young lovebirds.
+It’s nice to see how far the pair has come so far — and it will be interesting to see what the future holds for these adorable young lovebirds.